To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

 At first glance, the similarities between this model and the regular G Pro stand out, but there are also significant differences in terms of how each one does its job.

-It’s my job to tell you what makes this model unique, so let’s get on with my Logitech G Pro X Superlight review!
+It’s my job to tell you what makes this model unique, and if it’s worth your cash, so let’s get on with my Logitech G Pro X Superlight review.

 In the box, you get the mouse, a micro-USB cable, and the receiver dongle.
 When you take the mouse out, you’ll see that there are five programmable buttons on the body.